Grahp/Website/pages/Regular Outline Grammars.md

 This has the obvious drawback of requiring an entire dedicated key, which is usually not something you just have lying around.
 (Sorry shrimple :p)

-A better way to go about this is with a more applied version of Phoenix's "Vowel Omission Principle" called "subsequent vowel dropping". (see *The Relativity of Theory - Carol Jochim*: [https://www.stenolife.com/carolj.htm](https://www.stenolife.com/carolj.htm))
+A better way to go about this is with a more applied version of Phoenix's "vowel omission principle" called "subsequent vowel dropping". (see *The Relativity of Theory - Carol Jochim*: [https://www.stenolife.com/carolj.htm](https://www.stenolife.com/carolj.htm))

 Rather than subsequent strokes in outlines using a "join" key, they drop, or "omit", their [[Steno Glossary#Vowel|vowels]] to become [[Steno Glossary#Skeleton|skeletons]].
 Subsequent vowel sounds in English are extremely unimportant, and can be completely ignored while creating approximately 0 conflicts.
 I could demonstrate this, but the section at the end of this page is plenty enough.